HIV testing in pregnant women

 Annual or more frequently, depending on a country’s monitoring needs

-- Known HIV infection at antenatal clinic entry.
+- Known (positive) HIV infection at antenatal clinic entry.

-- Tested HIV-positive at antenatal care during current pregnancy, labour and/or delivery.
+- Tested HIV-positive at first antenatal care during current pregnancy, labour and/or delivery.
 This excludes women who already knew their HIV-positive status prior to current pregnancy.

-- Tested HIV- negative at antenatal care during current pregnancy.
+- Tested HIV- negative at first antenatal care during current pregnancy, labour and/or delivery.
 This should be based on the latest test result in the case of repeat testing.

 - Pregnant women who inject drugs.